MileHacker Logo

 Cultural Context & Flavors

 Todos Santos' cuisine draws from its habitat: Pacific Ocean seafood, fertile lands near El Pescadero yielding produce like mangoes and chilies.
 The town's history as an agricultural center also impacts flavors.
-The modern "Baja Med" movement, a a mix of Mediterranean and Mexican flavors, finds a home here, driven by the town's artistic community and expatriate residents.
+The modern "Baja Med" movement, a fusion of Mediterranean and Mexican flavors, finds a home here, driven by the town's artistic community and expatriate residents.
 This blend results in a sophisticated yet approachable dining scene.

 Expect fresh seafood, local produce (mangoes, papayas, avocados, organic vegetables), and staples like corn and beans.
 Flavors present a mix of spicy chilies, savory herbs, and tangy citrus.